Ergodicity bounds for stable Ornstein-Uhlenbeck systems in Wasserstein distance with applications to cutoff stability: Acknowledgments

-G.B. would like to express his gratitude to University of Helsinki, Department of Mathematics and Statistics, for all the facilities used along the realization of this work.
 The research of G.B. has been supported by the Academy of Finland, via an Academy project (project No. 339228) and the Finnish Centre of Excellence in Randomness and STructures (project No. 346306).
 The research of M.A.H. has been supported by the project ``Mean deviation frequencies and the cutoff phenomenon'' (INV-2023-162-2850) of the School of Sciences (Facultad de Ciencias) at Universidad de los Andes.